joelg236/joelg236.github.io/_posts/2013-08-10-fantasy-competitive-cod.md

 layout: post
 ---

-You might recognise me as the guy who made the spreadsheet and kept track of stats on gfinity.
+You might recognise me as the guy who made the spreadsheet and kept track of stats on gfinity ([here](https://docs.google.com/spreadsheet/pub?key=0AsoF1GHzyAwHdHN2NGxPVFhseG1aVE1wLU81SFYyQkE&single=true&gid=0&output=html)).
 I had over 800 people check that sheet out, so there's definitely a demand for this.
 Thankfully we have a few months before the next big event so I'd like to push this idea out.

 I'm writing this post to gauge interest in an idea I have.
 I'd like to make a fantasy competitive COD league for events.